ahillss/ReverseEngineeringNotes/README.md

 ### Inserting instructions

 The easiest way to reverse engineer a binary is to replicate the code bit by bit (usually starting with the main function) in your own shared library.
-Then load the shared library and call your code from the binary file at runtime.
+You then load the shared library from the binary at runtime.

 The [OpenRCT](https://openrct2.org/) project [used](http://archive.is/SDuL0) a program called [CFF Explorer](http://www.ntcore.com/exsuite.php) to load their own DLL.
-But I am unaware of a similar project in Linux of which I am using, so I will show you how to modify the binary the binary to load your own shared library and call a function from it.
+But I am unaware of a similar project for Linux, so I will show you how to modify the binary to load your own shared library and call a function from it.
 I will be using the ```dlopen``` and ```dlsym``` functions, which your binary will need to have available (accessible from the executable).
-There is probably a way to load them if they are not there, but for now I am yet to figure out how.
+There is probably a way to load them if they are not there, but I do not know how.

 The equivalent code in C will look like this:
 ```C